Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

-SRH1840 offers 40mm drivers, and a detachable cable, and is very lightweight.
+SRH1840 offers 40mm drivers, a detachable cable, and is very lightweight.
 Has very comfy earbuds.
 This is an around-the-ear-style headphone that avoids pain in the ear.
 Has an impedance of 65 ohms and a frequency response of 10Hz-30kHz.
 That’s a huge coverage of frequency that makes Shure SRH1840 the best mixing headphones.

 2. AKG K701

-K701 offers 45mm drivers, passive noise isolating, and impedance of 62 ohms.
+K701 offers 45mm drivers, passive noise isolating, and an impedance of 62 ohms.
 Its frequency response covers from 10Hz to 39kHz which makes it a great mixing headphone.
 Very stylish and good-sounding headphones for home studios.